maximilianmarx/maximilianmarx.github.io/_posts/2021-09-19-fileless-process-injection.md

 # Demo

-We can modify the aforementioned PowerShell script using the technique described by Matt Graeber in order to be completely fileless.
+We can modify the aforementioned PowerShell script using the technique described by Matt Graeber in order to be completely fileless (the script can be found on my [**GitHub**](https://github.com/maximilianmarx/shellcode-injection/blob/main/FilelessPSInject.ps1)).
 If we execute the modified script, we'll see that it still works and we get a reverse shell:

 ![img-description](/assets/img/fileless-demonstration.gif)_Proof-of-Concept fileless process injection_